Cloudygb/CharacterForge-AI/README.md

 The repository includes collected artifacts from a real end-to-end run against the deployed AWS stack in [`examples/verified-e2e-demo/`](examples/verified-e2e-demo/).
 The run exercised API Gateway, Lambda, DynamoDB, and Amazon Bedrock Runtime.

-Verified API base URL: intentionally omitted from the public repo.
-The deployed API requires `x-api-key`, but the stack-specific hostname is still deployment data and should stay in local notes or a secret manager, not Git.

 Demo evidence summary: